itsdfish/RankChoiceVoting.jl/docs/src/criteria/mutual_majority.md

 ## Example

-The following example demonstrates how to use RankChoiceVoting.jl to test whether the instant runoff voting system violates the reveral symmetry criterion in a specific example.

-Let's use RankChoiceVoting.jl to check whether mutual majority is violated in this example.
+Let's  check whether mutual majority is violated in a different example.
+In the code block below, we will define a preference profile of $n=100$ voters for $m=4$ candidates.

-Next, create the rankings in the first table above:

 ```@example mutual_majority
 data = [[:s,:t,:o,:p], [:t,:p,:o,:s],[:p,:t,:o,:s],[:o,:t,:p,:s]]